CartoDB/academy/_app/_sql-postgis/04-sql-tricks.md

 ## Updating Your Dataset

-Postgres also offers many convenience methods for updating a dataset including appending data, deleting data, and more!
+Postgres offers many convenience methods for updating a dataset including appending data, deleting data, and more!

 ### Insert Into

-If you need to combine datasets, add append rows from one table into another table using INSERT INTO.
+If you need to combine datasets, append rows from one table into another table using INSERT INTO.

 {% highlight sql %}
 INSERT INTO table2 (column, column, ...)